element-43/website/README.md

 2. Go to the IAM service and create a Role as type `AmazonEC2ContainerServiceforEC2Role`.
 3. Go to the ECS service and create a new cluster with 1 EC2 instance and set the IAM role to the role previously created.
 2. Create 2 ECR repositories:
-    * `webserver` this is where the Nginx image will be uploaded.
+    * `element43-web` this is where the Nginx image will be uploaded.
-    * `app` this is where the Node.JS image will be uploaded.
+    * `element43-app` this is where the Node.JS image will be uploaded.
-    * `db` this is where the MongoDB instance lives.

 ### 2. CircleCI